grumply/ef/README.md

 We have failed to approach our programming languages and library implementations with the knowledge and results gained from the first language abstraction experiments: that by building upon a series of linearly-declared instructions with increased granularity increases productivity and eases analysis, implementation, composition, extensibility, modularity, generation, optimization, and execution.
 I hope to show that complex libraries should always be written in a style whose functionality can be subsumed and optionally overwritten.

-## Naming

-While `mop` is meant as a solution to this problem, the name is simply an homage to MP Ward's work on Language-oriented programming.
-Thus, this library could similarly be named `lomop` or language-oriented middle-out programming.

 ## Solution

 Towards this goal, the middle-out approach attempts to reify the concept of designing programs as the granular composition of DSLs. `mop` declares the machinery for defining DSLs as free monadic algebras paired with cofree comonadic coalgebras.
 This library exists as a utility layer for modules written in this modular style as well as as a guide for the generic approach to library design that this style entails.
 Thus, the style of development implied by middle-out programming is the production of a problem-specific DSL built as the composition of new and existing DSLs.